-Bosnia and Herzegovina: EPS will not buy ERS22.
-June 2020. / SEE Energy News
+Bosnia and Herzegovina: EPS will not buy ERS, SEE Energy News

 The initiative signed earlier this week, regarding the cooperation on hydro project on the Drina river, was misinterpreted as the sale of Bosnian power utility ERS to its Serbian counterpart EPS.
 This was said by Serbian President Aleksandar Vucic and the Member of BiH Presidency Milorad Dodik.

 President Vucic said that Serbia is more interested in buying other power utilities in the region than in ERS, adding that Serbia will never do anything that would not be in the interest of the Republic of Srpska. that the acquisition in neighboring countries is primarily a political issue and, although EPS has the required funds, some countries are refusing to sell their power utilities.